openconfig/featureprofiles/feature/experimental/p4rt/README.md

 3. The client should make use of Ondatra Raw API `dut.RawAPIs().P4RT().Default(t)`

-4. Tests should use `p4rtutils.P4RTNodesByPort()` to get the p4rt node name instead of passing the node names through flags.
+4. Tests should get the P4RT Node Name by walking the Components OC tree.
+    Components of type `INTEGRATED_CIRCUIT` should have child Components of type `PORT`.
+These PORT Components can be mapped to currently reserved Interfaces using the `hardware-port` leaf in the Interfaces tree.
+Such an implementation already exists in `p4rtutils` library:
+    `p4rtutils.P4RTNodesByPort()`.